-Justin Kurzil’s grim, gorgeous Macbeth — a dark, out-of-place art flick among the holiday crowd — brings Shakespeare’s philosophical tragedy to new audiences.
+Justin Kurzil’s grim, gorgeous Macbeth — a dark, out-of-place art flick among the holiday crowd — brings Shakespeare’s tragedy to new audiences.
 No one saw it coming, but I’m not complaining.
-Macbeth gives the done-so-many-times play all the violence and grit it deserves and places the difficult iambic pentameter in a creepy, misty atmosphere.
-The film is melodramatic but very cool.
+Macbeth gives the done-so-many-times play all the violence and grit it deserves and places the difficult iambic pentameter in a deeply creepy, misty atmosphere.
+The film is melodrama, but still very cool.

 The opening battle sequence unfolds like a Woodkid music video.
 When the three witches appear, they are Ryan Murphy-scary.
-Standing in a row, staring blankly at the camera, they transcend the traditional “three witches” image — three hags cackling around a cauldron — and turn this creepy archetype modern.
+Standing in a row, staring blankly at the camera, they transcend the traditional “three witches” image — three hags cackling around a cauldron — and make this archetype feel modern.

 But why Shakespeare?
 Why Macbeth?
-Beyond its great look, the film’s only commentary is on, well, itself.
+Why now?
+Beyond its grisly modern look, the film’s only commentary is on, well, itself.
 It’s a big risk, and maybe a bit too arty and unapproachable.
-Watching it, you’re aware this film is made for a distinct crowd, and you’re not sure you’d like to go to a party with those people.
+Watching it, I’m aware this film is made for a distinct crowd, and I’m not sure I’d like to go to a party with those people.

 There’s also the question of whether or not these old plays should ever be put on the big screen at all.
-Shakespeare was written for stage melodrama and a completely different world (the play was written in 1606, for god’s sake).
-For those who study and appreciate theater, Shakespeare is timeless, but I’ve never been convinced they translate effectively to modern cinema (I felt the same about Baz Luhrmann’s 1996 Romeo and Juliet, another Shakespeare drama that sustains itself solely on stylistic novelty).
-Macbeth is lush but cumbersome, pretty yet trudging, and that’s largely an effect of its language.
+Shakespeare was written for stage performance and a completely different world (the play was written in 1606, for god’s sake).
+For those who study and appreciate theater, Shakespeare is timeless, but I’ve never been convinced they translate effectively to modern cinema (I felt the same about Baz Luhrmann’s 1996 Romeo and Juliet, another Shakespeare movie that sustains itself solely on its stylistic novelty).
+Macbeth is lush but cumbersome, pretty yet trudging, and that’s largely due to its language.